-If your fund invests overseas, for example, you could talk about the currency risk at the same time as introducing the overseas feature of the fund.
+If you're advertising a fund that invests overseas, for example, you could talk about the currency risk at the same time as introducing the overseas feature of the fund.
 Be careful not to diminish or obscure important statements or warnings: that's a creative challenge.
 But how you structure your communication - again within the framework of the rules - is up to you.
 And how much detail you go into depends on the advert - from a website, where you have almost limitless space, to a 'teaser'-type ad.
 But remember that all promotions must be balanced and therefore stand-alone compliant at each stage.